 The people of ancient Rome may have lived thousands of years ago, but their diets were anything but old-fashioned.
 In fact, they chowed down on many foods we would shudder to even consider consuming today.
-The rich and famous, ranging from studs like Caesar and Antony to leading ladies like Livia, loved nothing more than to open their mouths and shovel in the oddest dishes our modern brains can imagine.
+The rich and famous, ranging from studs like Caesar and Antony to leading ladies like Livia, loved nothing more than sampling the oddest dishes our modern brains can imagine.

 Even ancient writers loved to parody the weird things Romans ate.
 In his Satyricon, comic writer Petronius joked about the insanely lavish meal hosted by the freedman Trimalchio.
 So gauche it was gross, Trimalchio’s feast shows Roman foodies - and the nouveau riche - at their worst.

-One of ancient Rome's most famous gourmands was the third-century emperor Elagabalus, who loved hosting extravagant parties more than doing pretty much anything else.
-Ancient gossip in the Life of Elagabalus reports that he was a true glutton who enjoyed serving even his attendants the greatest delicacies.
-The biography reports, "He served to the palace-attendants, moreover, huge platters heaped up with... heads of parrots, pheasants, and peacocks."
+One of ancient Rome's most famous gourmands was the third-century emperor Elagabalus (r.
+218-222 AD), who loved hosting extravagant parties more than pretty much anything else.
+Ancient gossip in the Historia Augusta reports that he was a true glutton who enjoyed serving even his attendants the greatest delicacies.
+The text reports, "He served to the palace-attendants, moreover, huge platters heaped up with... heads of parrots, pheasants, and peacocks."